Battle of Golden Hill

 The Battle of Golden Hill was a clash between British soldiers and the Sons of Liberty in the American colonies that occurred on January 19, 1770, in New York City.
-Along with the Boston Massacre and the Gaspée Affair, the event was one of the early violent incidents in what would become the American Revolution.
+Along with the Boston Massacre and the Gaspee affair, the event was one of the early violent incidents in what would become the American Revolution.

 Background

 During the imperial crisis with Britain in the 1760s, the Sons of Liberty (or "Liberty Boys") in New York City sometimes erected "Liberty poles" to symbolize their displeasure with British authorities.
 The first such pole was put up in City Hall Park on May 21, 1766, in celebration of the repeal of the 1765 Stamp Act.
 The British hated this pole and chopped it down in August in protest of the fact that the New York government had refused to enforce the Stamp Act.
 Another pole was put up which was quickly cut down.
-A third pole was put up which stayed up until 1767 when British soldiers cut it down after seeing colonists celebrating the anniversary of the repeal of the Stamp Act.
-A fourth was put up this time secured with iron bands.
+A third pole was put up which stayed up until 1767, when British soldiers cut it down after seeing colonists celebrating the anniversary of the repeal of the Stamp Act.
+A fourth was put up, this time secured with iron bands.
 In 1767, the Quartering Act was passed which the New York government mostly left unenforced.
 Parliament reacted to this by dissolving the assembly and replacing it with one that did agree.
 The Sons of Liberty posted a broadside called “To the Betrayed Inhabitants of the City and Colony of New York” in response.
 The British blew up this liberty pole on January 16 because of the broadside and as a result of the fact soldiers were given 1800 pounds for supporting the act.
 They left the remains of the pole on the door of a tavern owner named Mr. Montanye.
 The "red coats" also posted their own handbills which attacked the Sons of Liberty as "the real enemies of society" who "thought their freedom depended on a piece of wood".